FREQUENTLY ASKED QUESTIONS

 We will do lessons if it is snowing or if driving conditions are difficult.
 We will cancel lessons or classes if we believe it is unsafe to drive.
 You will be notified by email in the event of a cancellation.

 Most of our classes are 3 weeks long.
-State law prohibits us from having a class session more than 2 hours long.
+State law prohibits us from having a class session more than 2 hours long in one day.

 Yes!
 We use a local Wisconsin company that has designed this course with informative slides, instructional videos, and review questions throughout.